 In 1995 two new relationships emerged, Neighborhood Recycling in Portland and Business Services Hawaii in Hilo, Hawaii.
 FWR partnered with Margaret and Shon Pahio of Business Services Hawaii to finance recycling equipment and a building so that they could offer recycling opportunities on the Big Island of Hawaii.
 Neighborhood Recycling became a part of the FWR family in October 1995, when one of the oldest recycling facilities in Portland was in danger of closing their doors.
 After years at its historical location at Fred Meyer’s headquarters complex, Neighborhood Recycling relocated in 1997 to SE 28th and again in 2007 to SE 17th and now full cirle to it's current location at SE 26th avenue just a few blocks away from the Fred Meyer complex.
 Recycling operations closed at SE 26th in March 2019.

-Today there are a total of four FWR facilities in the Portland Metro area.
+Today there are a total of three FWR facilities in the Portland Metro area.
 Six managers own FWR.
 FWR facilities currently process approximately 185,000 tons of recyclables annually.
 In addition, FWR Sales and Marketing Brokerage department buys and sells over 35,000 tons of recyclables annually.
 They continue to invest and grow in the future of recycling.
 With new modern plants in Hillsboro, Portland and Tualatin FWR is able to offer processing and marketing for recyclables to most of the residents and businesses in the state of Oregon.
 All the facilities in Oregon combined employ 150 people.